How to use (3 steps)

 - Detours & stop-and-go: add a buffer in distance or use a lower mpg if you expect heavy traffic.

-- Unit switch note: switching unit systems changes labels only; it does not convert numbers you already typed.
+- Unit switch note: switching unit systems converts the numbers you already typed so distance, fuel, fuel economy, and price stay consistent.

 References